With a shared love of theatre, Fran & Lynnea shared a musical theatre themed proposal on stage at the Kennedy Center in Washington DC.

 We walked into the gorgeous theater, and Lynnea still hadn’t figured out what we are about to see.

 As we are waiting for doors to open, we are walking through the gift shop.
 And in the background, the soundtrack of ‘In the Heights’ is playing.
 That is when I see Lynnea’s face and eyes light up, and she literally freaked out.
 At this point, I was trying so hard not to show any nervousness because I didn’t want her to know what was coming!

 Once we are in the theater, we are led to front row center seats and enjoy every moment of the show.
 Intermission comes, and my anxiety level was through the roof.

-We go back inside to finish the show, which was amazing in every way and just like the first time we saw it.
-Right after the show was over as we are about to walk out of the theater and the stage manager was waiting for us right outside.
-She called my name and pulled us to the side, Lynnea first thought was that I was in trouble.
+We go back inside to finish the show, which was terrific in every way and just like the first time we saw it.
+Right after the show was over, we were about to walk out of the theater, and the stage manager was waiting for us right outside.
+She called my name and pulled us to the side; Lynnea first thought was that I was in trouble.
 So the stage manager starts to guide us to the green room, where they had every musical/show ever been on that stage, we keep walking, and we ended up on stage.
 It was at this moment when I start to shake, my hands were clammy, and I was stuttering.

 I gave my phone to one of the people on stage to take pictures and videos.
 I had the ring in my hand, and I just started to act really awkward.
 Lynnea thankfully distracted by being so amazed at being on the Kennedy Center Stage.

 I grabbed her by the hand, pulled her towards me.
 I told her that I had completed the one request she had asked of me.
 That if I ever proposed to her, I was to talk to her parents first.
 As the words were coming from my mouth, I got down on one knee, and she broke down into tears.

 I was indeed having an out of body experience.
 I felt like I blacked out for a second.